 -Assessment of effective use of criminal background checks.

--Assessment of policies and procedures, including review of policy topics and policy application to actual activities, physical facilities, and specific programming risks.
+-Assessment of policies and procedures, including review of imperative policy topics and evaluation of policy application to actual organization activities, physical facilities, and specific programming risks.

--Assessment of systems for monitoring and oversight of programs involving children and youth, including administrative practices, internal feedback, and systems for reporting an allegation or suspicion of child abuse.
+-Assessment of systems for monitoring and oversight of programs involving children and youth, including administrative practices, internal feedback, responding policies, and systems for reporting an allegation or suspicion of child abuse.